easytarget/SBCEye/VENV.md

 Copy the `default-settings.py` file to `settings.py` and edit as required.
 - See the comments in the file
-- The default configuration is sufficient for testing, but screens, sensors and GPIO settings need to be enabled in the settings, and some other parameters for the web server and display can be set there too.
+- The default configuration is sufficient for testing, but screens, sensors and GPIO settings need to be enabled in the settings
+- Some other parameters for the web server and display can be set there too

 Then test run with: